How are different types of mesothelioma classified?

 Frequently serum markers are used to diagnose of various forms of cancer.
 Mesothelioma cannot be diagnosed using this method as no serum markers currently exist.
-If high levels of hyaluronic acid are present it may be possible to distinguish mesothelioma types from other types of cancer or to determine the effectiveness of a treatment protocol.

-The mesothelioma survival rate for patients diagnosed with pleural mesothelioma typically is not high as patients often do not live beyond seventeen months from the onset of symptoms.
+The mesothelioma survival rate for patients diagnosed with pleural mesothelioma typically is not high, as patients often do not live beyond seventeen months from the onset of symptoms.
 Only 8% of those with a mesothelioma diagnosis will live three to five years from the onset of mesothelioma symptoms.

 Pericardial mesothelioma is the least common form of mesothelioma.
 Pericardial mesothelioma, as the name suggests, involves the heart.
 This rare type of mesothelioma cancer invades the pericardium, the sac that surrounds the heart.
 As the cancer progresses, the heart is not able to deliver oxygen as efficiently to the body causing further decline in health at an increasingly rapid rate.
 The symptoms most commonly associated with pericardial mesothelioma mimic those of a heart attack: nausea, pain in the chest and shortness of breath.